CIRCL/hackathon/_posts/2020-08-10-hackathon-for-oss-security-4th.markdown

 title: The Open Source Security Software Hackathon.
 Fourth edition - 26-27 August 2020
 ---

-The [hack.lu team](http://hack.lu) and [CIRCL](https://www.circl.lu/) organizes the fourth Open Source Security Software Hackathon on Wednesday 26th and Thursday 27th August 2020.
+The [hack.lu team](http://hack.lu) and [CIRCL](https://www.circl.lu/) organise the fourth Open Source Security Software Hackathon on Wednesday 26th and Thursday 27th August 2020.

 This 2-day virtual Hackathon is dedicated to free/open source software in the field of cybersecurity.
 The aim is to gather various developer groups to collaborate on challenging programming problems in the field of cybersecurity: from information sharing, network/system forensic, data mining challenges, network/computer exploitation or defense.
 The objective of the Open Source Security Software hackathon is also to improve the interoperability and exchange between the different security tools